reeshuffled/reeshuffled.github.io/_posts/2023-02-26-Living-Slower-and-More-Intentionally.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["Living Better"]
 title: "Living Slower and More Intentionally"
-categories: Writing
-tags: ["Living Better"]
-permalink: /writing/2023-intentional
+slug: 2023-intentional
 description: "A reflection on how in 2023, I want to live more intentionally."
 ---

+## Background

 A little bit before 2022 ended, my friend Jenn and I were talking about how lives can change over the course of a year.
 She was talking about how she was borrowing a method from a friend of assigning a “word for the year,” and how it had been very useful for her.
 The idea is that there is a word that is your overarching focus for the course of the year.
 That isn’t to say that this is the only thing you’re working for or toward, but it is your main reach for the year, striving even to make only a small amount of progress on a larger concept.
 I am a strong believer that a little bit of progress is better than no progress, especially in the long-term.
 Oftentimes people resign themselves to wasting away in hopes of a big goal and big steps toward that goal, instead of making the small steps in the meantime.